 Help kids with their strategies and deduction skills.
 The board game Guess Who? offers a similar game experience (but does not focus on racial identity).

-Thinking & Reasoning: applying information, asking questions, deduction
+- Skills: Communication: asking questions, Responsibility & Ethics: embracing differences, respect for others, Thinking & Reasoning: applying information, asking questions, deduction

 - Pricing structure: Free

 - Version: 1.3